KxSystems/docs/docs/ref/roll-deal.md

-_Random selections, with or without duplicates._
+_Random selections, with or without duplicates_

 ## Roll